 More than a thousand lives were lost to advance just a short distance.
-The victory was so costly that it almost seems a defeat.
+The victory was so costly that it felt more like a defeat.
 John Huston again impresses us with his intelligent, insightful narration and his honest willingness to depict the heavy losses to our forces.
 The Army kept San Pietro from general release, reportedly because they thought it wouldn’t contribute to the war effort.
-It was difficult enough to attract new conscripts without a show like Huston’s that depicts miserable combat casualties, followed by burial services.
+Attracting new conscripts was difficult enough without a show that depicts miserable combat casualties, followed by burial services.
 Even as finally released, the film was reportedly heavily edited.
 It is said that one deleted montage contrasted the smiling faces of fresh troops with images of battlefield corpses.
 That sounds a little heavy-handed… maybe.

 This film has survived in great condition, and has appeared on earlier DVD collections of important archive holdings.

 The only war film by Huston that can be said to have been actually suppressed is his Let There Be Light (1946), a truly important and progressive document of the psychic price paid by combat soldiers.
 The 1940s were still the dark ages for mental health awareness; soldiers that crumbled under fire were labeled cowards, and those that really folded up from the stress were considered mental weaklings.
-But the armed forces were very aware of syndromes variously called shellshock and battle fatigue, and a serious effort was made in the military medical corps to rehabilitate these soldiers in a non-punitive manner.
+But the armed forces were aware of syndromes variously called shellshock and battle fatigue.
+The military medical corps made a serious effort to rehabilitate these soldiers in a non-punitive manner.

 Huston’s film stages scenes like the arrival of the selected study group, a baseball game and shots of nurses waving.
 But its core material shows the filmmakers to be aware of the difference between true and false reportage, and attempting to document an objective truth.
 Huston set up two cameras on opposite sides of the interview table.
 A psychotherapist counsels his select group of impaired vets, and makes use of hypnotism.
 One man can’t speak, another is stricken with involuntary spasms, and others appear to be lost in a bottomless depression.
 The doctors speak to their patients with respect, urging them to work through their feelings of helplessness, shame and anguish.
 Some of the soldiers are more articulate than others.
 One of the subjects is an ‘ordinary’ black man, and Huston affords him equal status with his peers.
 For 1945, shamefully enough, that fact would probably make the movie Not Suitable For General Audiences.